-Health Care Staffing Executive Indicted for Fixing Wages of Nurses
+Health Care Staffing Company And Executive Indicted For Colluding To Suppress Wages Of School Nurses

 A federal grand jury in Las Vegas returned an indictment yesterday charging a health care staffing executive with conspiring to fix the wages of Las Vegas nurses, in violation of the Sherman Act.